jaccomoc/jactl/docs/pages/language-guide.md

 [['a1', 3], ['b2', 3], ['c3', 3]]
 ```

-In Jacsal, the `collect()` also takes an optional closure like the Groovy form and so it is better to just write:
+In Jactl, the `collect()` also takes an optional closure like the Groovy form and so it is better to just write:
 ```groovy
 > int i = 0
 0